solana-developers/solana-cookbook/docs/th/guides/serialization.md

 The [Borsh Specification](#resources) contains most mappings for primitive and compound data types.

-The key to TS/JS and Python is creating a Borsh Schema with a proper definition so the serialize and deserialize สามารถ generate or walk the respective inputs.
+The key to TS/JS และ Python is creating a Borsh Schema with a proper definition so the serialize and deserialize สามารถ generate or walk the respective inputs.

-Here we demonstrate serialization of primitives (numbers, strings) and compound types (fixed size array, Map) first in Typescript, then in Python and then equivalent deserialization on the Rust side:
+Here we demonstrate serialization of primitives (numbers, strings) และ compound types (fixed size array, Map) first in Typescript, then in Python และ then equivalent deserialization on the Rust side:

 <CodeGroup>
   <CodeGroupItem title="TS" active>